 [AMB]: And they’re gone.
 Poor guys, right?
 I’ll commend my dear Serizawa for giving these ships and their crew the go-ahead to leave the battlefield for repairs though.

 [DG]: These defense satellites look like pylons with a bunch of decommissioned Kongo-class battleship turrets.
 Like the woefully-underpowered laser turrets of Kirishima in Operation M, these turrets are spewing out green beams rather than shock-cannon blue.
 Can we infer from this that they have the similar levels of ineffective power to the Pluto fleet in Operation M?

 The enemy battleship, glowing like lava, literally gate-crashes the solar system, smashing right through the defensive perimeter around the moon and diving directly at command HQ.
 “So this is how Gatlantis fights their battles,” Todo comments bitterly as Serizawa chokes, giving up the situation as hopeless.
-Yuki is the one to give the evacuation order, and people begin to retreat into the underground city that protected them from Garmillas attacks only a few years before.
+Yuki is the one to start running the evacuation program, with Todo ordering for the passages to the underground city to open up, the same city which protected them from Garmillas attacks only a few years before.

 [KC]: Here is a good example of why I have no complaints regarding the level of excess these battles will go to.
 Yes, the Gatlantis fleet was almost ridiculous in number.
 Yes, Andromeda basically wiped them all out in one shot, problem solved.
 But now this behemoth is on a collision course and things are exciting again.
 Especially since the only one to go after it is (naturally) Kodai in Yuunagi.

 [AMB]: Destruction begets destruction after all.
 And it immediately brings up a subconscious question in our minds; how far is humanity willing to go in order to survive?